Navigate

 This Service aims to treat people suffering from mild to moderate anxiety and depression based problems including Generalised Anxiety Disorder (GAD), Obsessive Compulsive Disorder (OCD), health anxiety, Post-Traumatic Stress Disorder (PTSD) and phobias.
 Service also has an extended service which offers help to people suffering from Long Term Health Conditions (LTHC), which aims to address the disparities in mental health conditions (and knock-on effect on physical health) between the general population and those experiencing long term health conditions.
 The LTHC offer currently includes chronic-pain (including fibromyalgia), diabetes, respiratory conditions and stroke- however through our core services we can also offer help for anxiety and depression symptoms caused by other LTHCs.

-The Mindful Zen Introduction to Mindfulness (in-person)
+The Mindful Zen Introduction to Mindfulness (in-person and online)

 Join our brand-new weekly mindfulness class, designed to help you slow down, de-stress and realign with what really matters.
 Starting September 2nd @ St Deny’s Boat Club, SO17, 2LT, Tuesdays 6-7pm.
 No previous experience in mindfulness required.
 Pre-booking is essential.
+Also available online on the 1st Wednesday of every month 7-8pm, designed to help you slow down, de-stress and realign with what really matters.
+No previous experience in mindfulness required.
+Pre-booking is essential.

 KvLS Mental Health Support Low Cost Counselling